muratk5n/thirdwave/en/2021/09/computing-ai.md

 because noone is even scrathing the surface.
 All the energy is around the monkey shit, NNs, data, etc. If you asked me 18th century, 'whats going on in physics?'
 I'd have said yeah they are modeling some shit'.
-We cant say the same for intelligence.
+Cant say the same for intelligence.

 Question

-So NNs look at a lot of $(x=2.1,y=4.5)$,$(x=1.9,3.9)$,.. and try to guess this function is probably $y = f(x) = 2x$?
+So NNs look at a data, like a lot of $(x=2.1,y=4.5)$,$(x=1.9,3.9)$,.. and try to guess this function is probably $y = f(x) = 2x$?

 Answer

 Essentially yes.
-They usually don't create an analytical formula, represent $f(x)$ through a jungle of "neural" connections, but at the end they try to reach something akin to a function by looking at data.
+But they usually don't create an analytical formula, represent $f(x)$ through a jungle of "neural" connections, at the end tho they try to reach something akin to a function by looking at data.

+Note: They represent functions bcz they need to "run" them for each data point and see how close they came to the answer (also in data).
+They use that error to adjust the internal jungle of neurons so next time it is better.
+But the thing they are modeling is not a suitable target.

 Question

-For given IC and BC you get a complicated function.
-But it's one, manageable.
+For given IC and BC above, you retrieved a complicated function.
+But it's only one, manageable.

 Answer

-Not so bcz for different IC/BC you will get another (very complicated) function.
+For different IC/BC you would get more, different (and complicated) functions.
+It is a complete mess to manage from the other direction.
+I wouldnt even try.
+People need to get a paper and pencil and start thinking things through, at a higher level.